 - 1. Increase CTE program offerings target the working adult. - 2.
-Obtain labor market data to help identify potential new CTE programs, such as in biotechnology, green technologies, and software engineering. - Conduct research to identify the lifelong learning needs of the greying population.
+Obtain labor market data to help identify potential new CTE programs, such as in biotechnology, green technologies, and software engineering.

 - EMP Objective 2.10: Improve completion by expanding the Career Center and having it closely linked with instructional programs. - EMP Objective 4.3: Work collaboratively with the Academic Senate and the Curriculum Committee to integrate sustainability into the curriculum by developing new courses and increasing the number of courses with a sustainability component. - Sustainability Objective 4.1.2: Utilize different pathways to integrate sustainability into the curriculum. - Sustainability Objective 4.1.5: Training opportunities for students